RobinTail/express-zod-api/README.md

 npm install -D @types/express @types/node @types/http-errors
 ```

-Ensure having following options in your `tsconfig.json` file in order to make it work as expected:
+Ensure having the following options in your `tsconfig.json` file in order to make it work as expected:

 ```json
 {